-A torn meniscus is a tear of the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
+A medial meniscus tear or torn meniscus is a tear of the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
 It is commonly injured through direct impact in contact sports or twisting but can also occur in older athletes through gradual degeneration.
 Treatment depends on how bad the injury is and may require surgery.

 Symptoms include pain on the inside of the knee which may be of sudden onset but can also occur gradually.
 The patient will usually experience pain when fully bending the knee or squatting down.
 There may be swelling present but not always and the patient may also complain of the knee locking or giving way.

 There will be tenderness along the joint line on the inside of the knee and range of motion is likely to be restricted.
-A doctor or sports injury professional can confirm the diagnosis with the aid of specific assessment tests including McMurray's test and Apley's test and may refer to an MRI scan.
+A doctor or sports injury professional can confirm the diagnosis with the aid of specific assessment tests including McMurray's test (play video) and Apley's test (play video) and may refer to an MRI scan.